Ph.D. in Economics, University of Pennsylvania, 2017 - Now

 Research Interests (influencer marketing, social media, digital marketing)

-My research focuses on developing both theoretical and quantitative models to study unique aspects of influencer marketing, given the multi-level heterogeneity in influencers, content, and browsing preferences on social media.
-They provide managerial insights on how firms could 1) optimize their influencer selection, and 2) design more effective influencer marketing content.
-In particular, beyond modeling the strategic interactions between firms, influencers, and users, I focus on applying and proposing new machine learning methods, such as deep generative models, causal ML, and Bayesian econometrics, to empirically test and investigate interesting marketing questions stemming from that heterogeneity, driven by consumer and diffusion theories.
+My research focuses on developing both analytical and empirical models to study unique aspects of influencer marketing, given the large heterogeneity in influencers, content, and user preferences on social media.
+I seek to provide managerial insights on how firms can 1) optimize their influencer selection and pricing, and 2) design more effective influencer marketing content.
+In addition to modeling the strategic interactions between firms, influencers, and users, I am interested in leveraging cutting-edge machine learning methods, such as deep generative models, causal machine learning and Bayesian econometrics, and big data on unstructured content (text, images, video, etc.) to empirically test and investigate that heterogeneity, guiding marketing managers to make data-driven decisions in influencer marketing.

 Research in Progress